eliphatfs/adversarial/adv/README.md

 ### Other Executable Code

 These files are not directly related with the main part (attacks and defenses) of our project.
-However, since they still play an important role in the entire processs of accomplishing this course project, we breifly document their usage here.
+However, since they still play an important role in the entire processs of completing this course project, we briefly document their usage here.

 - `adamp_stats.py` and `visualization.py` are used for drawing fancy graphics and are not designed to be runned for experimental purposes.
 - `aegleseeker.py` implements a Lagrangian regularization on convolution kernels.
 This method is named after [Aegleseeker](https://arcaea.fandom.com/wiki/Aegleseeker).